Updated on 2026-05-18 GMT+08:00

 Figure 3 Allowing traffic from a virtual IP address

 In Figure 4, VPC-A and VPC-B in region A are connected by VPC peering connection peering-AB.
 After routes are configured for the VPC peering connection, Subnet-A01 and Subnet-B01 can communicate with each other.
 However, the ECSs in the two subnets are associated with different security groups.
-To allow ECSs in Sg-A and Sg-B to communicate with each other, you can add the following rules:
+To allow ECSs in Sg-A and Sg-B to communicate with each other, you need to:

-• Rule A01 with Source to Sg-B to allow ECSs in Sg-B to access ECSs in Sg-A.
+• Add rule A01 to Sg-A. The rule has Source set to Sg-B to allow ECSs in Sg-B to access ECSs in Sg-A.

-• Rule B01 with Source to Sg-A to allow ECSs in Sg-A to access ECSs in Sg-B.
+• Add rule B01 to Sg-B. The rule has Source set to Sg-A to allow ECSs in Sg-A to access ECSs in Sg-B.

 Figure 4 Allowing communications between ECSs in two VPCs connected by a VPC peering connection